magento/devdocs/guides/v2.1/ui_comp_guide/concepts/knockout-bindings.md

 github_link: ui_comp_guide/concepts/knockout-bindings.md
 ---

-This topic lists the custom [Knockout.js](http://knockoutjs.com/) bindings used in the core Magento files, and can be used by the third-party developers.
+This topic lists the custom [Knockout.js](http://knockoutjs.com/) bindings used in the core Magento files.
+These bindings can also be used by third-party developers.

 ## General concepts

 ### Aliases

-The standard way to declare a knockout.js binding is using the `data-bind` attribute: `[data-bind="binding: value"]`.
+The standard way to declare a knockout.js binding is using the `data-bind` attribute: `[data-bind="<binding>: %value%"]`.
 In Magento implementation, you can also use aliases to declare bindings.
-Some bindings may be defined as standalone attributes (`[binding="value"]`) or nodes (`<binding args="value">`).
+Some bindings may be defined as standalone attributes (`[binding="%value%"]`) or nodes (`<binding args="%value%">`).

 ### Binding values